aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 ./utils/check-block.sh ./workshop/java/exercise-4 <&0
  -->

-# Exercise 4: Adding The Remaining Access Patterns
+# 4: Add searchable encryption support for the remaining access patterns

 In this section, you will learn how to configure searchable encryption for remaining data in the sample database.